Jonnobrow/izzyandjonny.co.uk/content/_index.md

 ## Getting to the Venue

-{{< figure src="/img/directions.png" title="Purton House, Purton, Church End, Swindon, SN5 4EB" attr="(Google Maps)" attrlink="https://goo.gl/maps/nhjSGWoMXedWPJGTA" caption="The road entrance is shown by the blue marker." alt="location of entrance in relation to the venue" >}}
+{{< figure src="/img/directions.png" title="Widbrook Grange, Trowbridge Rd, Bradford-on-Avon BA15 1UH" attr="(Google Maps)" attrlink="https://goo.gl/maps/h9BgGtfkEnPP7YrY9" caption="The road entrance is shown by the blue marker." alt="A map showing the venue, and the location of the entrance from the main road." >}}

 ## Timeline of the Day